International Cometary Explorer

-NASA suspended routine contact with ISEE-3 in 1997, and made brief status checks in 1999 and 2008.
+NASA suspended routine contact with ISEE-3 in 1997 and made brief status checks in 1999 and 2008.

 On 29 May 2014, two-way communication with the spacecraft was reestablished by the ISEE-3 Reboot Project, an unofficial group, with support from the Skycorp company and SpaceRef Interactive.
 On 2 July 2014, they fired the thrusters for the first time since 1987.
-However, later firings of the thrusters failed, apparently due to a lack of nitrogen pressurant in the fuel tanks.
+However, later firings of the thrusters failed, apparently due to a lack of nitrogen pressure in the fuel tanks.
 The project team initiated an alternative plan to use the spacecraft to "collect scientific data and send it back to Earth", but on 16 September 2014, contact with the probe was lost.

 Original mission: International Sun/Earth Explorer 3 (ISEE-3)

 ISEE-3 carries no cameras; instead, its instruments measure energetic particles, waves, plasmas, and fields.